 \section{Abstract}

 I propose a superoscillation measurement method for subdiffraction incoherent optical sources, with potential applications in astronomy, remote sensing, fluorescence microscopy, and spectroscopy.
-The proposal, based on coherent optical processing, can capture all the light on the aperture in principle, perform better than direct imaging with image processing on statistical terms, and approach the fundamental quantum limit.
-The theory encompasses several superresolution concepts, including superoscillation, the singular-system approach pioneered by Slepian, and the quantum-information approach pioneered by Helstrom.
+The proposal, based on coherent optical processing, can capture all the light on the aperture in principle, perform better than direct imaging on statistical terms, and approach the fundamental quantum limit.